-4. Due to years of ministry experience, the Kanakuk Institute has adopted a no practical jokes policy.
+- 1. This campus is first and foremost a learning center.
+Always be considerate of those trying to study.
+The specific place that will be reserved for studying is the study room/on campus office. - 2.
+Due to years of ministry experience, the Institute has adopted a no practical jokes policy.
 Jokes are fun but ultimately end up hurting one another and breaking down the body.
 This policy will be strictly enforced.